Fully Automatic In-Situ Reconfiguration of RF Photonic Filters in a CMOS-Compatible Silicon Photonic Process: Filter design, fabrication and Packaging

-The operating voltage range of the microheaters is around 0 to 5V.
-These voltage ranges are \textbf{CMOS-compatible} and the microheater driver circuits can be implemented using stacked high-voltage I/O transistors with a 5V supply voltage in 65nm CMOS (or similar) process technology \cite{li20183d,zhu2015design}.
+The operating voltage range of the microheaters is from 0 to 5V and requires a power of $P_\pi\approx 30$mW for an optical phase shift of $\pi$.
+These voltage ranges are CMOS-compatible and the microheater driver circuits can be implemented using stacked high-voltage I/O transistors with a 5V supply voltage in 65nm CMOS (or similar) process technology \cite{li20183d,zhu2015design}.
 The TIA interface with the PDs and the 16-bit DACs and ADCs can be designed using the standard transistors in CMOS, allowing future integration of all electronics on the same chip.